 more affordable- the price is usually half of the price for an individual session

 than in an individual session.

 Clients usually come to therapy with some problems they detected and were conscious of, but once they have entered the therapeutic process, they start to slowly discover some deeper layers or even some problems they didn’t even know existed.
-This is particularly true with interpersonal problems, because we usually know what is for us especially painful, inadmissible or intimidating in relationships, but we barely know something if anything about how others perceive us.
+This is particularly true with interpersonal problems because we usually know what is for us especially painful, inadmissible, or intimidating in relationships, but we barely know something if anything about how others perceive us.

 Group-analytic psychotherapy was first introduced by S.H.Foulkes in 1940s, at Northfield Military Neurosis Centre, as a first concept of a therapeutic community, which has later been widely accepted and practiced.
 Group psychotherapy has been constantly changing and developing in order to meet new clinical symptoms and syndromes in clinical practice ever since.
-Parallel to classic, small-analytic groups, many homogeneous and applied forms of group psychotherapy emerged: groups for panic disorders, acute and chronic depression, eating disorders, for the divorced, for the bereaved...
+Parallel to classic, small-analytic groups, many homogeneous and applied forms of group psychotherapy emerged: groups for panic disorders, acute and chronic depression, eating disorders, the divorced, for the bereaved...

-Nowadays group-therapy shape is highly influenced by Irvin D. Yalom, who is emeritus professor of psychiatry at Stanford University as well as an author of numerous scientific books and novels.
+Nowadays group shape is highly influenced by Irvin D. Yalom, who is emeritus professor of psychiatry at Stanford University as well as an author of numerous scientific books and novels.
 In his novel “The Schopenhauer Cure” he vividly described how intense group dynamics could be and how interpersonal exchange between group members could become a corrective emotional experience.

 Among more than 10 therapeutic factors in group psychotherapy, three of them proved as most important:

 Instillation and maintenance of hope: Hope is crucial in any psychotherapy, but in the group, members could observe the improvement of other group members, which could encourage them.